H4ckB4s3/nostr-name/README.md

 # Nostr.Name - DNS-Based Identity Bridge

-Nostr.Name introduces an experimental framework to bridge DNS/HNS domains with the Nostr protocol, enabling decentralized identity and social connectivity through TXT records stored onchain or offchain.
-Nostr.Name leverages the immutability and accessibility of HNS TLDs and traditional DNS to map Nostr public keys (npub) to human-readable domain-based identities.

-The platform serves as a naming bridge that transforms HNS TLDs into `.nostr.name` second-level domains, making them fully NIP-05 compatible for identity verification across the Nostr ecosystem.
-Additionally, Nostr.Name functions as a NIP-21 redirect service, allowing `nostr:` URI schemes to resolve through domain-based identities.

-This system functions as a comprehensive contact directory for DNS-based identity, enabling domain owners to publish not just their Nostr account, but a complete digital identity including profile pictures, cryptocurrency wallets, social profiles, and communication channels - all through simple TXT records.

-By combining decentralized domain ownership with Nostr's censorship-resistant communication protocol, Nostr.Name creates a universal identity layer that works across both traditional DNS and blockchain-based naming systems.

 ## 1. Introduction
-Nostr.Name bridges traditional DNS domains and decentralized HNS TLDs with the Nostr protocol through a unified identity system.
-The platform enables domain owners to publish comprehensive contact information via simple TXT records, creating a universal directory for decentralized identities.
+Nostr.Name bridges DNS and HNS domains with Nostr through TXT records, transforming HNS TLDs into NIP-05 compatible identities while serving as a comprehensive contact directory for complete digital profiles including socials, wallets, and communication channels across both naming systems.

 **For DNS domains**: The platform functions as a NIP-21 compliant contact directory, allowing traditional domains to serve as Nostr identities with full redirect support.